EzRa021/Student-TA/backend/USER_MANUAL.md

 How to use this file
 - Read the role-specific sections (TA / Student) for user-facing workflows and UI guidance.
 - Add the recommended screenshots (filenames are suggested) in the indicated places.
 Each screenshot suggestion includes a caption and alt text.
-- Use the appendix for technical or admin notes if needed.

 ---